Aly3673/csc134/PROJECT/README.txt

 Prompt 12: "Can you point out specifically what areas in my code need to be adjusted?"
 Prompt 13: "That's the same code I have, besides it going to the next puzzle.
 How do I fix this?"

-Bot 3: Morse code & Scramble Bot (Gemini)
-Prompt 1: "CHICKEN is the first word I'm using for a word scramble / morse code puzzle.
+Bot 3: Morse code, Scramble, & TimerThread Bot (Gemini) Prompt 1: "CHICKEN is the first word I'm using for a word scramble / morse code puzzle.

 code snippet in c++